ToanTruongAngstrom/placement_intro_project/README.md

 **Advantages**:
 - Incorporates prior 3pt contest history (valuable signal).
 - Models uncertainty in shooting performance via posterior.
+- Easily tuned when more data is made available.

 **Disadvantages**:
 - Less granular — treats all shots in same rack category equally.
   - Does not account for location-based shot variation (e.g., corner vs top-of-key).
+- Prior distribution is important to model those with no data for updating.

 ---